 Right from the start, Mannheim and Chongqing shared the same idea to set up representative offices and to engage private-sector players in the cooperation.
 With Mannheim-based MEI WEN TI GmbH and the Chinese group Fenshare jointly operating the Center, this approach proves to be on the right track.

-The tasks and goals of the Center is to building a stable and sustainable bridge, especially for innovative start-ups and SMEs between the Rhine-Neckar region and the Chongqing region.
+The Center is aimed to building a stable and sustainable bridge, especially for innovative start-ups and SMEs from the Rhine-Neckar region and the Chongqing region.

 Numerous high-ranking representatives took part in the virtual opening ceremony, which could be seen live in Mannheim and Chongqing as well as worldwide via the Internet.